Overview

 The Save as Web Page feature can be used to easily add a read-only calendar to your website.
-The look-and-feel of the generated web pages will be similar to the main window, including color-coding and a "Details" area which shows detailed information about a clicked item.
+The look-and-feel of the generated web pages will be similar to the main window, including color-coding, day backgrounds, and a "Details" area which shows detailed information about a clicked item, similar to the Details Pane.
 You can also customize the colors of the generated web page, add custom content to the web page header and footer, and automatically upload to an FTP server.
-This feature makes it easy to share your calendars with other people, regardless of the calendar software they are using.
-All they'll need to see your calendar is a web browser.
-Also, since the generated output is simple HTML, integration into websites is very straightforward.
-There are no scripts or other dependencies to install.

 Below is an example the generated output using the default